valentingol/cliconfig/README_pypi.md

   <img src="https://raw.githubusercontent.com/valentingol/cliconfig/main/docs/_static/logo_extend.png" />
 </p>

-Lightweight library that provides routines to merge your configs (optionally nested) and set parameters from the command line.
-It also provides processing functions that can modify the entire config before and after each config merge, before config saving, and after config loading.
-Additionally, it contains many routines to manipulate the config, such as flattening or nesting dicts.
+*CLI Config*: Lightweight library that provides routines to merge nested configs and set parameters from command line.
+It is also provide processing functions that can change the whole configuration before and after each config merge, config saving and config loading.
+It also contains many routines to manipulate the config as flatten or nested dicts.

 ## Documentation: [here](https://cliconfig.readthedocs.io/en/stable)